pseusys/follow_the_drow/README.md

 3. Rewrite stateful detector, make sure it inherits from abstract
 4. Debug and run it in wrapper
 5. Setup follow me behavior interop (topics, connections)
-6. Rename data_outrigger
-7. Rename cpp_core.utils to point.
-8. Detector interface (including pythonic) should accept odometry
+6. Detector interface (including pythonic) should accept odometry